 In recent years, the market research industry has come up against various challenges along the way.
 We now find that ‘market research’ as a term is used less.
-This is something I wrote about recently in
+This is something I wrote about recently in a latest blog post.

 I am a big Formula one fan.
 Whilst the last race of the year was taking place in Abu Dhabi, I thought, what can the market research industry learn from Formula 1?

 If you remember I wrote about what it takes to be a high performing market research agency.
 If you want to take a look.
 Click here.

 What about this blog post?

 However, this blog post is going to take that one step forward.
 Formula 1 is a fast-paced sport that has thousands and thousands of individuals working for the governing body.
 Including analysts and developers who work at individual teams like RedBull and Mercedes.

 Similarly what makes Mercedes one of the top teams in Formula 1 history?

 Therefore, I am going to take you through 4 areas how the market research industry can learn from Formula 1.

 So let’s get to it.

 Whilst I haven’t been in the industry as long as others.
 I have found a mixture of transparent and non-transparent individuals.
 Data and information is king and queen in the sector.
 Therefore, it can be used to influence high-level decisions.
 In Formula 1 for example, you hear drivers telling directors that the car is not performing correctly.
 You see frustration from the sidelines.
 Due to the fact that winning and losing is between mini-seconds.
 Transparency is key.
 In the market research industry, this means telling clients what they want to hear, not what an agency wants to tell them.